MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 data miner and Kaggle.com competitor.

-John emailed me a part-time job offer 2 hours after our coffee chat, and with the administrative magic that only Booth's Academic Services director **Christine Gramhopfer** can pull off, less than a week later I got my work authorization and found myself at a shared desk at Uptake.
+John emailed me a part-time job offer 2 hours after our coffee chat, and with the magical administrative ultra-efficiency that only Booth's Academic Services director **Christine Gramhopfer** can pull off, less than a week later I got my work authorization and found myself at a shared desk at Uptake.

 - _That was as much of summer internship recruiting as I ever did &ndash; 2 cups of coffee &ndash;
 because my part-time role kept getting extended subsequently, all the way until **yesterday, 2015-09-23** (the very day before school restarts!)_

-Working at a fast-growing start-up was like no other things I'd previously done.
+Working at a fast-growing start-up was like nothing I'd ever done.
 When I started in late November, the company was a few months old and had over two dozen employees.
 I joined **Mike Horrell** and **Zac Schaefer**, Stats PhD and MSc from UChicago, in the initial Data Science setup.
-We quickly found ourselves swimming in seas of real-world, not-so-pretty to outright-nasty data sets transmitted from a plethora of industrial sensors measuring all thinkable kinds of temperatures, pressures, fuel-consumption rates, payload weights, throttle power, wheel rotational speeds, oil and water and coolant levels, _etc. etc. etc._ from mammoth-sized locomotives and mining trucks built by Caterpillar Inc., Uptake's first client.
+We quickly found ourselves swimming in seas of real-world, not-so-pretty to outright-nasty data sets transmitted from a an overwhelming number of industrial sensors measuring all thinkable kinds of temperatures, pressures, fuel-consumption rates, payload weights, throttle power, wheel rotational speeds, oil and water and coolant levels, _etc. etc. etc._, from mammoth-sized locomotives and mining trucks built by Caterpillar Inc., Uptake's first client.